xianggebenben/GraphSL/paper.md

 # Acknowledgements

-We knowledge the support from Junji Jiang during the development of the GraphSL library.
+We acknowledge the support from Junji Jiang during the development of the GraphSL library.

 # References